 Mumbaicha Raja, Ganesh Galli – 90 years

-Situated in Mumbai’s bastion of textile industry or the main mill area, Lalbaug, young people staying around Peru Chawl started “Lalbaug Sarvajanik Utsav Mandal” in year 1928.
+Situated in Mumbai’s bastion of textile industry or the main mill area, Lalbaug, young people staying around Peru Chawl started “Lalbaug Sarvajanik Utsav Mandal” in the year 1928.
 Lokmanya Tilak started Ganesh festival with a thought of getting ordinary men together and lit the fire of Independence struggle in them through this common platform.
-With this aim in mind some Lalbaug Sarvajanik Mandal’s idol in 1945 presented a Ganesh idol posed as Subhash Chandra Bose riding seven horses.
+With this aim in mind, some Lalbaug Sarvajanik Mandal’s idol in 1945 presented a Ganesh idol posed as Subhash Chandra Bose riding seven horses.
 The theme became so popular that the Mandal had to extend the festival for 45 days.
-Year 1950-51, Mandal was registered with Charity commissioner; the journey for social causes commenced from then.
+The year 1950-51, Mandal was registered with Charity commissioner; the journey for social causes commenced from then.
 Mandal supported its different events with nominal donations from people in and around the area.

 Nearest Railhead: Chinchpokli